ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/05-creating-links/01-creating-links.md

 ## 3. Fill in LinkExamplesSimulation as follows:

-These parameters adjust the size and positional offset from each other(`OFFSET` & `COORD_LENGTH`) of each of the shapes that you will be creating.
+   The following code is where you will be declaring final variables for shapes like a sphere, ellipsoid, cylinder, arc torus, and wedge.

+   We typically declare these variables separately than the creation of the shapes so that they can can be more easily changed and found.

     {% highlight java %}